-The Bosque Mediterráneo Shawl has something we truly love: it’s light, wrap-friendly, and full of movement.
-It’s worked with circular needles (knitting), and the pattern is designed so you enjoy the process as much as the final piece.
-One of those shawls that feels “just right” on your shoulders—adding texture without feeling heavy.
+The Bosque Mediterráneo Shawl has something we truly love: it’s lightweight, generous, and beautifully drapey, with a very flattering silhouette when worn.
+It’s knitted with two needles, and the pattern is designed to enjoy the process as much as the finished piece.
+One of those shawls that add texture and detail, and that have lots of presence.

 I made mine with Merino de la Patagonia Superfine Fingering: a 2-ply yarn with a soft twist that creates a lightweight fabric with beautiful drape and a lovely feel in your hands as you knit.
 It’s the kind of yarn that follows the rhythm of the design and lets the structure build naturally, without stiffness.